What is extended enterprise learning?

 Whether it’s targeted at suppliers, distributors, dealer networks, or even customers, extended enterprise learning benefits learners as well as the company supplying learning.
 There’s no doubt that good quality extended enterprise training, supported by the right learning technology, offers a valuable return on investment.
 But what exactly are the benefits?
-And what should you be looking for in a Learning Management System (LMS) for your extended enterprise?
+And what should you be looking for in an extended enterprise Learning Management System (LMS)?

 What benefits are companies seeing from it?

 According to Brandon Hall Group’s 2017 report ‘Extended Enterprise Learning: Generating Revenue and Adding Value’, 58% of companies say extended enterprise learning has reduced their training costs.
 Introducing learning technology as a way of reducing traditional classroom training in favour of mobile and eLearning can cut costs considerably.
 On a related note, more than half of companies said it had also reduced travel costs.